texadactyl/protoPCS/README.md

 # protoPCS

 There are 3 source folders:
 * producer - File producer for the Consumer, written in Go.
+It is intended that this function be part of Jacobin in the future.
 * consumer - File consumer, written in Java.
+It is intended that this function be part of a GUI investigation tool in the future.
 * swinger - Richard's first Java Swing screen in 15 years.
+It is intended that the swinger experience be part of the same GUI investigation tool in the future.

 ## Consumer logic